 Do you already have this information?
+If yes, list sources.

+$\boxtimes$ Yes $\square$ No

-If yes, list sources. ⊠ Yes □ No Council reports made on individual projects include sections on feedback received through community consultation and through these processes Council is able to build a picture on the experiences of people using or seeking to use Council services.
+Council reports made on individual projects include sections on feedback received through community consultation and through these processes Council is able to build a picture on the experiences of people using or seeking to use Council services.

 A number of Council services do post-event surveys to gauge the experience of participants eg immunisation service, holiday parks.

 How will you find the further information you need?
-List useful sources. □ Desktop research □ ☐ Other Click or tap here to enter text.
+List useful sources.

+- ⊠ Internal data

+- ⊠ Desktop research

+- Stakeholder consultations

+- □ Other

 What did the research and evidence tell you?

 Make sure to reference the sources you used.
 List the key points below or include a link to a document summarising the evidence.

 This is not relevant to include in the Customer Service Charter.

 Have you consulted with affected stakeholders on this aspect?

 This could be formal or informal consultation.
 If yes, please give details.
-If no, please explain why not. ☐ Yes ⊠ No Click or tap here to enter text.
+If no, please explain why not.

+$\Box$ Yes $\boxtimes$ No

 3. How is this policy, program or service likely to have different impacts for different people?
 List available information.